 Beginning with personal passions and understanding how nurturing one’s passion can lead someone to dreaming dreams and living with integrity to aspiring to one’s purpose – so that the work becomes the purpose – students are asked to think about their interests.
 What brings them joy?
 Toward which activities are they drawn?
-Field experiences are unique to the set of students at a given time; students share their own personal passions with the others in the class.
-Organizing ideas, developing plans, and creating a way to allow others to experience what is meaningful to the student about his passion.
+Field experiences are unique to the set of students at a given time – students share their own personal passions with the others in the class by organizing ideas, developing plans, and creating a way to allow others to experience what is meaningful to the student about his passion.

-Students will then study Explorers of the World who have added to the map.
+Students then study explorers of the world who have added to the map.
 From the ancients to the moderns, from celestial navigation to GPS, humans seek to explore the world around them.

 WHAT EVERYONE IS SAYING ABOUT CELC!